virahul77/JS-Calculator/README.md

 # JS-Calculator
 I simple calculator made with HTML, CSS, JavaScript
 It works like calculator we used in general.
-It work with click and buttons also.
+It works with click and buttons also.
+The app is deployed on [Netlify Link](https://stupendous-basbousa-9d2968.netlify.app)